 It was the Battle of Waterloo.

-They sent carrier pigeons to the coast, had fast Corvette, not by Chevy, that's named after a fast ship, haul ass across the channel, and they ran in right as the stock market opened in London and said, Wellington annihilated.
+They sent carrier pigeons to the coast, had fast Corvette, not by Chevy, that's named after a fast ship, haul ass across the channel, and they ran in right as the stock market over in London and said, Wellington annihilated.

 And the stocks went to 1%.